tylerlong/NeoEditor/README.md

 85. drag & drop to move folder
 88. use command line + NeoEditor to write NeoEditor, get rid of qtcreator
 89. add "vim mode", a toolbar button on the left with states
-90. left and right two toolbars, editing toolbar on the right, others on the left
 92. show invisible files, otherwise cannot edit .gitignore .bashrc...etc
 94. bug: presessing ESC inserts new character
+96. handle binary files
-95. hide all binary files ? the editor cannot handle binary files anyway.
+    1. hide all binary files ? the editor cannot handle binary files anyway.
-97. bug: open file, rename file's folder, save file. cannot save
+    2. hexadecimal editor?
-98. auto complete, according to text in the same file. better than none. tab key to trigger?
+98. auto complete, according to text in the same file. better than none.
-101. don't show context menu if mouse over gutter
+    1. tab key to trigger? not a good idea, because there are conflicts
+102. test Chinese characters
+103. update screenshot in readme
-102. tbc
+104. tbc